Tuesday, 20 June 2017

-From then on, we had no more dramas.
-The road turned and went past the other end of the overgrown track, where we cast a look of hatred at the tangled vegetation that had thwarted our brilliant idea.
+From then on, we stuck to the road and had no more dramas.
+We turned and went down past the other end of the overgrown track, where we cast a look of hatred at the tangled vegetation that had thwarted our brilliant idea.

 A few minutes after that we arrived at the camping ground, which was a thing of beauty, like a gentleman’s park, with lawns and trees around a broad curving stream held back by a weir.

 There was a hump-backed bridge over the stream, blonde cows in the field behind and plenty of the usual mammoth white vans, but no other tents.